jvolheim/Projects/Machine Learning/Image Classification-Proccessing /Guassian_Image_segmentation/Readme.md

-# Image Segmentation and Classification with DCT and Gaussian Models
+# Image Segmentation via DCT and Gaussian Models

 This repository contains two notebooks that explore image segmentation and classification using Discrete Cosine Transform (DCT) and Gaussian models.